The Best Weekend Getaways from Las Vegas This Fall and Winter

 Distance from Vegas: 2 hours, 30 minutes

 Mesquite, about 95 miles northeast of Las Vegas, tends to market itself as a more laid-back alternative to Sin City, but it's really a casino town for the party animals who live right across the border in Utah.
 A vintage vibe is felt in the tableside food presentations at Katherine's Steakhouse or the seven golf courses squeezed within a few miles of each other.
 Interact with exotic animals at Camel Safari or go off-roading with an ATV.
 Yet half the fun of a road trip to Mesquite is getting there.
 Detour off Interstate 15 and take one of America's most scenic drives through the Valley of Fire State Park before reconnecting later.
-The bright, dramatic sandstone formations almost appear to be on fire when the sun hits them just right.
-Hence the name.
+The bright, dramatic sandstone formations almost appear to be on fire when the sun hits them just right—hence the name.
 The red sand at Rainbow Vista creates a life-on-Mars feel, so it's no wonder parts of Total Recall were filmed there back in the ‘80s.
+Now that summer is over, the cooler temperatures are perfect for hiking the park.